sensepost/SPartan/README.md

 Requirements
 -------------
-requests_ntlm:

-pip install requests_ntlm

-beautifulsoup4:
+The requests_ntlm and beautifulsoup4 libraries are required.
+Use the following command to install these with pip:

-pip install python-beautifulsoup4
+pip install requests_ntlm python-beautifulsoup4

 Overview
 -------